magnusjyrkkanen/battleship/README.md

-# battleship
+# Battleship
-Simple battleship game for command line
+A simple battleship game for command line with python.